 Articles

-'Fox guards henhouse' in Montana programs for troubled teens (Missoulian) - an educational look into the problematic phenomenon of schools like Montana Academy being self-regulated by the NATSAP (which was co-founded by MA founder John Santa).
+'Fox guards henhouse' in Montana programs for troubled teens (Missoulian) - a look into problematic therapeutic boarding schools like Montana Academy being self-regulated by the NATSAP (which was co-founded by MA founder John Santa).

 Montana isn't alone in failure to beef up regulations of programs for troubled teens (Missoulian) - an informative article about why schools like Montana Academy are underregulated in states like Montana.

-Troubled US teens left traumatized by tough love camps (BBC) - a revealing article about how the TTI causes long-lasting trauma for ex-students.
+Troubled US teens left traumatized by tough love camps (BBC) - a revealing article about how the TTI causes long-lasting trauma for former students.

 A Case Study in the Suppression of Emerging Consciousness: The “Troubled Teen Industry” - a detailed account of how MA is deeply damaging (from a former student).